walker2/efk-stack/README.md

 * ```kubectl``` or ```helm``` tool used for installation

 ## Details
-Manifests and charts do following:
+Manifests and charts do the following:
 1. Create logging namespace
 2. Create local ```PersistentVolumes``` on nodes
 3. Configure and launch scalable Elasticsearch cluster using ```Services``` and ```SatefulSet```